Estimated reading time: 6 minutes

 Why do crested geckos fire down?

-Crested geckos fire down when they are asleep and under certain environmental conditions (low humidity, exposure to light, lower temperatures).
+Crested geckos fire down when asleep and under certain environmental conditions (low humidity, exposure to light, lower temperatures).
 The firing down can be a way for a crested gecko to camouflage itself during the day.
 For you, it will usually be a way to tell that it’s asleep.

 Why is my crested gecko turning grey?

 Crested geckos usually look grey or even pale when they are in a shedding process.
 After a few days, the color will come back and it might even be a brighter color than before.
 So, the grey color isn’t anything to be worried about.

 Are moonglow (white) crested geckos real?